kunal15/IT562_Goal-Diggers_DAIICT/Assignment4/201501011_KunalKhatri/readme.md

-This week we have implemented SVD for out dummy dataset using sklearn and gensim.
+This week we have implemented SVD for our dummy dataset using sklearn and gensim.